omondijeff/errorlytic-frontend/backend/POSTMAN_COLLECTION_UPDATED.md

 - ✅ **Comprehensive error handling**
 - ✅ **Production-ready security** with RBAC

-**Import the updated collection and test the complete VAGnosis SaaS API including organization and vehicle management!** 🎉
+**Import the updated collection and test the complete Errorlytic SaaS API including organization and vehicle management!** 🎉

 ## 🔄 **What's New**